FFMS/ffms2/doc/ffms2-api.md

 ```c++
 int FFMS_GetSourceType(FFMS_Index *Index);
 ```
-Checks which source module (libavformat, Haali's Matroska parsing library, or Haali's DirectShow splitter) was used when opening the file represented by the given `FFMS_Index` and returns an integer (as enumerated in `FFMS_Sources`; see the Constants and Preprocessor Definitions section below) that represents it.
+Checks which source module (libavformat, Haali's Matroska parsing library, or Haali's DirectShow splitter) was used when opening the file represented by the given `FFMS_Index` and returns an integer (as enumerated in [FFMS_Sources][Sources]) that represents it.

 ### FFMS_GetSourceTypeI - gets which source module was used to open the given indexer
 [GetSourceTypeI]: #ffms_getsourcetypei---gets-which-source-module-was-used-to-open-the-given-indexer
 ```c++
 int FFMS_GetSourceTypeI(FFMS_Index *Indexer);
 ```
-Does the same thing as `FFMS_GetSourceType`, but takes an indexer instead of an index.
+Does the same thing as [FFMS_GetSourceType][GetSourceType], but takes an indexer instead of an index.

 ### FFMS_GetErrorHandling - gets which error handling mode was used when creating the given index
 [GetErrorHandling]: #ffms_geterrorhandling---gets-which-error-handling-mode-was-used-when-creating-the-given-index
 ```c++
 int FFMS_GetErrorHandling(FFMS_Index *Index);
 ```
-Returns the value of the ErrorHandling parameter which was passed to FFMS_DoIndexing or FFMS_MakeIndex.
+Returns the value of the ErrorHandling parameter which was passed to [FFMS_DoIndexing][DoIndexing] or [FFMS_MakeIndex][MakeIndex].

 ### FFMS_GetFirstTrackOfType - gets the track number of the first track of a given type
 [GetFirstTrackOfType]: #ffms_getfirsttrackoftype---gets-the-track-number-of-the-first-track-of-a-given-type
 ```c++
 int FFMS_GetFirstTrackOfType(FFMS_Index *Index, int TrackType, FFMS_ErrorInfo *ErrorInfo);
 ```
-Finds the first track of the given `FFMS_TrackType` in the given `FFMS_Index` and returns its track number, suitable for use as an argument to `FFMS_CreateVideoSource` or `FFMS_CreateAudioSource`, as well as to some other functions.
+Finds the first track of the given [FFMS_TrackType][TrackType] in the given `FFMS_Index` and returns its track number, suitable for use as an argument to [FFMS_CreateVideoSource][CreateVideoSource] or [FFMS_CreateAudioSource][CreateAudioSource], as well as to some other functions.

 #### Arguments